Coronavirus: Berlin imposes strict night-time restrictions amid case spike | DW | 06.10.2020

 In response to the situation in Berlin, the northern states of Schleswig-Holstein and Lower Saxony introduced compulsory quarantines or tests for domestic travelers from the capital.

-Rhineland-Palatinate has also pushed ahead with this cause of action, albeit with exceptions.
+Rhineland-Palatinate has also pushed ahead with this course of action, albeit with exceptions.

 Bavaria's Minister President Markus Söder has expressed concern about the growing virus transmission rate in Berlin: "I fear that [Berlin] is on the edge of losing control" he said during a state cabinet meeting.